pji/charex/README.rst

 *   (Done.)
 Fix names for CJK Ideographs.
 *   (Done.)
 Move all Y/N properties to simple lists.
 *   (Done.)
 Move the resource file registry to `sources.json`.
+*   (Done.)
+Escaper for tag characters (U+E00xx range).
+*   Move the package into a `src` folder.
 *   Support for more versions of Unicode.
+    *   Add support for Unicode 15.1.0 due to Python 3.13.
+    *   Add support for Unicode 16.
+*   Keep local copy of unicode data.
 *   Emoji combiner.
 *   Basic doctests for all public classes and functions.
 *   Web API.